 However, you need a lot of connections/followers/fans, for this strategy to work in the first place.
 Consequently, it makes sense to join and participate in at least all major industry events, forums, groups, and communities.

 You need authority so that your connections show interest in what you say and take your tweets seriously.

 One of the best way to become authority in your industry is through contributions.

 Become one of the top-notch contributor of your network.

-Here theory of karma comes into picture: “What goes around, comes around“.
+Here the theory of karma comes into the picture: “What goes around, comes around“.
 More people you help, more they will like you and tweet/re-tweet whatever you say.
 Consequently faster your contents will go viral which will eventually help you in getting links to your site.

 Although this is pretty obvious, you need link-worthy content to get backlinks.